sawby08/lovetale/README.md

 - Pause - Escape
 - Fullscreen - F4 or F

-These are customizable in the `config.ini` file
+<p>These are customizable in the `config.ini` file, as well as the enemy spare color, hitbox lenience, FPS, the usage of borders, and more.</p>

 ## Progress
 <p>This engine is still being worked on and is not finished.
 Here's a basic list of what is and isn't finished:</p>